#70: Cedar Cottage Park

 700 Templeton Drive

-The running track is quite nice though, and the outside of the pool has dozens of murals by children that bring ample charm.
+The running track is quite nice though, and the outside of the building with the pool has dozens of murals by children that bring ample charm.

 And the very new playground is quite good: woodchips and rubber on the ground, a number of different slides and things for small children to worm their way through.